Incarnation/app/README.md

 * Add dockerfile for containerization
 * Add Jenksfile for CICD deployment
 * When deploy to the Cloud, create seperated environments for Test, Beta, Production, etc
+* Include all the tests cases for all the error codes

 ## Install